temporalio/temporal/CONTRIBUTING.md

 This doc is intended for contributors to `cadence` server (hopefully that's you!)

-**Note:** All contributors also need to fill out the [Uber Contributor License Agreement](http://t.uber.com/cla) before we can merge in any of your changes
+>Note: All contributors also need to fill out the [Uber Contributor License Agreement](http://t.uber.com/cla) before we can merge in any of your changes

 ## Development Environment

-* Go.
+* Golang.
 Install on OS X with `brew install go`.
+>Note: If running into any compiling issue, make sure you upgrade to the latest stable version of Golang.

 ## Checking out the code